Discovery, Recovery, Dialogue.

-(I) Discovery: We are committed to emerging artists who work with evolving visual languages and a sharp formal sensibility.
-We seek voices that, through visual intensity, raise new questions and expand the scope of contemporary artistic practice.
+We support emerging and mid-career artists with evolving visual languages and a sharp formal sensibility—practices that expand the scope of contemporary art.

-Together, these principles form the foundation of our work and the heart of our activity: a way of thinking through art with curatorial precision, openness, and care.
-Each exhibition is a visual hypothesis—an active space where past and present unfold in conversation.
+Together, these positions form the foundation of our work: a way of thinking through art with precision, attention, and conviction.

 110 New Cavendish Street